World Grand Prix 2020: Devon Petersen and Wayne Mardle on the art of coaching in darts

 When you love what you do with every inch of your being....
 I know that feeling #learn #master #neverending #sport #darts https://t.co/NfqhxtaxFH— Devon Petersen (@devon_petersen) September 25, 2020

-A couple of appearance in the last 16 at the World Championship have hinted at the promise and he is now relishing the chance to put his learnings, and his improvement into practice.
+A couple of appearances in the last 16 at the World Championship have hinted at the promise and he is now relishing the chance to put his learnings, and his improvement into practice.

-He'll face Jose De Sousa in the Grand Prix first round on Tuesday night, both men making their debut in the event.
+He'll face Jose De Sousa in the Grand Prix first round on Tuesday night.
+Both men are making their debuts in the event.

-Almost eight years on from meeting the first round of the World Championship as a pair of regional qualifiers, the pair are a sign of how hard work can pay off, they are in the field on the back of some stellar showings and there is not letting up from Petersen.
+Almost eight years on from meeting in the first round of the World Championship as a pair of regional qualifiers, the pair are a sign of how hard work can pay off.
+They are in the field on the back of some stellar showings and there is no letting up from Petersen.

 "I feel there are still small elements of my game, that might incrementally push me up to consistent 103/105 average.